DKalathas/Advanced-Topics-in-Databases-NTUA/README.md

 ## Installation

-Firt of all, you must have a local network with 2 or more vms connected.
+Firts of all, you must have a local network with 2 or more vms connected.

 For Installation Hadoop and Spark follow the steps: